Center for Literature and Medicine

 The seminar will open with an evening reception on Wednesday, June 6th and run for three full days (June 7th-9th) on the scenic campus of Hiram College, located in Northeast Ohio’s historic Western Reserve region, approximately 45 minutes east of Cleveland.
 The unique rural setting offers an intimate, collaborative, retreat-like atmosphere in which to engage with and learn from colleagues.
 In addition to the seminar sessions, participants will enjoy evening social events, an open mic night, opportunities to hike the trails at Hiram’s Field Station, and more.

 $900 if registered by April 15, 2018. $1,000 if registered thereafter.
 Price includes tuition, 4 nights lodging, all meals and libations, and resource materials.
 (If you are local and prefer not to stay on campus, the registration price is $700 by April 15, 2018, or $800 thereafter.)

 Seminar participants will be accommodated in a suite-style, air-conditioned residence hall on Hiram College campus.
 Guests will have a private bedroom, and will share the two bathrooms and central living area of their suite with other seminar participants.
 Participants may also choose to book accommodation at the Hiram Inn for an additional fee.

 Enrollment will be limited for this seminar in order to ensure the intimate setting of exchange and participatory learning with colleagues that has been a key part of the Center’s summer seminars for more than twenty-five years.
 We welcome participants from all fields, especially health care, the humanities, and the social sciences.

-Applications open in December 2017 and must be submitted by March 1, 2018.
+The application for both the seminar and the workshop are available at https://hiram.wufoo.com/forms/2018-summer-seminar-application/ through March 1, 2018.
 Notifications of acceptance will be made by March 31, 2018.